axoflow/axosyslog-core-docs/content/filterx/filterx-parsing/xml/xml-parser-options/_index.md

 ---
-title: "Parsing data in filterx"
-linkTitle: "Parsers"
+title: "Options of key=value parsers"
-weight:  900
+weight:  100
 ---
 <!-- This file is under the copyright of Axoflow, and licensed under Apache License 2.0, except for using the Axoflow and AxoSyslog trademarks. -->

+The `parse_xml` filterx function has the following options.